Career Coaching for Women of Color

 I am an Experienced Coach and Practicing Lawyer

-I am an experienced coach and attorney based in Seattle with an expertise in supporting professionals in career development.
-I offer 1-on-1 career coaching for women of color who feel that their imposter syndrome is holding them back in their career, but don’t know what to do about it.
-I partner with each of my clients to design a personalized coaching program, providing guidance and structure to the client as they navigate their career and cultivating long-term excellence.
-My coaching is evidence-based, grounded in philosophy, psychology and neuroscience and my approach is compassionate, rigorous and practical.
+I am an experienced coach and attorney based in Seattle with an expertise in supporting professionals in career their development.
+I offer 1-on-1 career and life coaching for women of color who feel that their imposter syndrome is holding them back in their career, but don’t know what to do about it.
+I partner with each of my clients to design a personalized coaching program that supports the development of greater internal coherence and cultivates long-term excellence.
+My coaching is evidence-based, grounded in philosophy, psychology and neuroscience, and my approach is compassionate, rigorous and practical.